-Order for payment of compensation (5) For the purpose of this section, computer data held in an apparatus is deemed to be the property of the owner of the apparatus.
+(5) For the purpose of this section, computer data held in an apparatus is deemed to be the property of the owner of the apparatus.

-Forfeiture Order 33.
-(1) Subject to subsection (2), where a person is convicted of an offence under this Act, the Court may order that any property - the commission of the offence, be forfeited to the State.
+Forfeiture Order 31.
+(1) Subject to subsection (2), where a person is convicted of an offence under this Act, the Court may order that any property -

-- (a) used for, or in connection with; or - (b) obtained as a result of, or in connection with,
+(a) used for, or in connection with; or